 - Social isolation, meaning the sufferer avoids interactions with family or friends

-- Decreased appetite and/or weight loss, or overeating and/or weight gain
+- Appetite changes, like loss of appetite and/or weight, or excessive hunger, overeating, and/or weight gain

 - Crying spells

 - Thoughts of death or suicide, suicide attempts